JimBouse/ucrm-freeradius-auth/README.md

 Then run "php /var/www/html/full_update.php" to initiate the full sync.
 After that, it should stay syncronized wtih any save of a service profile.

+You may want to set a cronjob to run full_update.php nightly just to make sure.